open-contracting/standard/docs/guidance/publish/merging.md

    :jsonpointer:
    :expand: records, compiledRelease, versionedRelease
    :title: record
 ```

-#### Objects
+### Objects

-Another government agency in Colombia publishes a new procuring opportunity.
+Another government agency in Colombia publishes a new procurement opportunity.
 Details are provided in an OCDS release, as shown below.

-A few days after releasing the tender notice, the government agency receives feedback for potential bidders, and they realize that the estimated contract period set for the tender could be inaccurate.
-They decide to negotiate the contract periods with the supplier once the contract is awarded, and remove the contract period to avoid confusion with potential bidders.
+A few days after releasing the tender notice, the government agency receives feedback for potential bidders, and they realize that the estimated contract period set for the tender could be infeasible.
+They decide to instead negotiate the contract period with the awarded supplier, and they remove the contract period from the opportunity to avoid confusing potential bidders.

-A tenderAmendment release is provided, in which both the `startDate` and `endDate` of the `contractPeriod` block have been set to `null`.
-Also, an `amendments` block is provided to explain these changes.
+A release with a 'tenderAmendment' tag is published, in which both the `startDate` and `endDate` of the `contractPeriod` block have been set to `null`.
+Also, an `amendments` block is provided to explain the changes.

 The final record is shown below.
-Note that the fields in the `contractPeriod` block have dissappeared in the compiledRelease, and the versionedRelease contains the previous values.
+Note that the fields in the `contractPeriod` block have disappeared in the `compiledRelease`, and the `versionedRelease` contains the previous values.

 ```eval_rst
 .. jsoninclude:: ../../examples/merging/example02-object-tender.json
    :jsonpointer:
    :expand: releases, tag, tender
    :title: tender
 ```

 ```eval_rst